Malviya-abhishek/deno-mail/README.md

 # deno-mail
-Add email and password in core/setting
+Add email and password in core/setting.
-Install Django and Django-rest-framework
+Install Django and Django-rest-framework.